MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ::: moniker range="azure-devops"

-- Use an input list, flat list: To import a list of work items or create new work items, no hierarchy
+- Use an **input list, flat list**: To import a list of work items or create new work items, no hierarchy
-- Use an input list, tree list: To perform top down planning and publish linked work items
+- Use an **input list, tree list**: To perform top down planning and publish hierarchically linked work items
-- Use a query list, tree list: To view and modify the hierarchy of link relationships of many existing work items.
+- Use a **query list, tree list**: To view and modify the hierarchy of link relationships of many existing work items.
+- Use a **query list, flat list**: To bulk update a list of work items or create new work items, no hierarchy

 ::: moniker-end